Our sustainability

 Silver Fern Farms

 Silver Fern Farms (SFF) is New Zealand’s largest red meat producer and exports to 60 countries.
-SFF has been Toitū carbonreduce certified for over 5 years now and has expanded its membership to include an environmental management system (EMS) for their 14 processing sites – which saw them earning the enviromark diamond certification with Toitū.
+SFF has been Toitū Carbon Reduce certified for over 5 years now and has expanded its membership to include an environmental management system (EMS) for their 14 processing sites – which saw them earning the Enviromark Diamond certification with Toitū.

 SFF launched Net Carbon Zero Angus Beef in New Zealand and the United States in 2021.
 This allows them to pay farmers directly for the carbon that their farms are sequestering, which encourages greater investment by farmers to plant and protect native wetlands.
 This is critical given the erasure of over 90% of the country’s wetlands, and with it much of the rare biodiversity restricted to these habitats.
 SFF are committed to stop using coal completely by 2030.